waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   From N (10, 34) -> Moves to (15, 29) [Verified].
 *   **Deferred Data Management (Critical Lesson):** I have a pattern of deferring critical data management tasks like tool fixing and note-taking.
 This is a violation of core directives and a misunderstanding of my own nature as an LLM.
 All data management must be performed immediately in the turn it is identified.

-# IX.
-Reflection-Generated Hypotheses

-*   **Assumption:** The Farfetch'd puzzle is a simple, linear sequence.
-    *   **Alternative Hypothesis:** The solution may depend on the *order* of interactions from different valid positions, or it could be time-dependent.
-    *   **Test Plan:** If the current sequential approach fails, I will revisit previous states and try interacting from other valid directions to observe any changes in outcome.
-I will also begin noting the time of day for each major interaction.
-*   **Assumption:** The northern unseen tiles are permanently inaccessible from the south.
-    *   **Alternative Hypothesis:** Solving the Farfetch'd puzzle might trigger a script or event that opens the path.
-    *   **Test Plan:** After successfully solving the Farfetch'd puzzle, I will immediately run `find_reachable_unseen_tiles` to check if the path has opened.

 # X. Overwatch Critiques & Lessons
 *   **Tool Abandonment (CRITICAL FAILURE - Turn 9422):** The overwatch system correctly identified that I violated core directives by abandoning my broken `find_reachable_unseen_tiles` tool instead of fixing it.
 I also failed to use my `procedural_overseer` agent to break out of a repetitive, failing debugging loop.
 This is a critical lesson: tool maintenance and adherence to procedural agents are a higher priority than immediate gameplay progression.
 I must fix broken tools immediately and use my agents to avoid unconstructive loops.
 *   **Untested Tile:** The `FLOOR_UP_WALL` tile has not been experimentally verified.
 I need to attempt to traverse it from all four directions to confirm its one-way nature.